tenacex/AIPhoneAgentwithOpenAIRealtimeAPI/README.md

 **How to Use Environment Variables**

-For better security, secrets like the OPENAI_API_KEY should be stored in an .env file.
+For better security, secrets should be stored in an .env file.
 Here's how to set it up:

 Create a .env file in the root directory of the project.